pcrchen/markerDB/README.md

 * *threads*: The number of CPU threads that Snakemake can use to run jobs.

+* *download_taxdb*: If TRUE, downloads NCBI taxonomy database (~2.5GB) for fetching sequence taxonomy.
+This minimizes random HTTP error arising when querying large number of taxonomy to NCBI server directly.

+* *delete_taxdb*: If TRUE, deletes the downloaded taxonomy database once taxonomy is fetched.

 ### Run it

 Now run it with 2 threads: